The Bankrate promise

 Ask for a product change

 If you are unhappy with your credit card, call your credit issuer and request to swap your credit card for another card offered by the same issuer.
-If you have a credit card with an annual fee, for example, ask if you can downgrade your card to a no-annual-fee version.
+For example, if you have a credit card with an annual fee, ask if you can downgrade your card to a no-annual-fee version.
 You might even be able to swap a cash back credit card for a travel rewards card (or vice versa).
+Or, maybe you’d rather upgrade your credit card to earn more rewards and perks.

 Keep the card for small regular payments